vesparny/site/contents/projects.md

 # Projects

-**I really love write code, and playing with new technologies.**
+**I really love writing code, and playing with new technologies.**

-Here some stuff I'm working/worked on
+Here some stuff I'm working/worked on.

 ### [Morpheus](https://github.com/vesparny/morpheus)